Knitting vs. Crochet: The Ultimate Comparison Guide (2026)

 I will cover the controversial topic – knitting vs crochet.
 Keep reading and you will find out – which is a better and easier technique!
 First of all, I am a knitter and crocheter myself.
 Secondly, I researched this topic and now sharing the results with you.

-What is knitting?
+What is Knitting?

-History of knitting
+A Brief History of Knitting

-No one knows how old knitting is.
-Most likely, knitting originated in the Middle East.
 The first found fiber used for knitting are cotton and silk (not wool or linen, as would be the case with the first knits in Europe).
 The direction of knitting itself – the right to left tells us it must be the Middle East.

 First found knitted piece is a sock in Egypt dated 11th century.